FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Analysis

-To understand how FedSoL stabilizes the local learning at the prediction level, we examine how well a local model maintains its performance on the global distribution after local learning.
-As illustrated in Figure \ref{fig:knowledge_preservation}(a), FedAvg's local models undergo a significant drop in performance on the global distribution after local learning.
-Conversely, FedSoL maintains high performance, indicating better alignment of local learning with the global objective, and thus stabilizing the learning process.
-We further analyze the class-wise accuracy of FedAvg and FedSoL server models.
-As Figure \ref{fig:knowledge_preservation}(b) demonstrates, while FedAvg exhibits significant fluctuations and inconsistent class-wise performance, FedSoL preserves its class-wise accuracy as the communication proceeds.

-\subsection{Smoothness of Loss Landscape}
+\paragraph{Smoothness of Loss Landscape}

-We visualize the loss landscapes\,\citep{visualizing_loss_landscape} of global models obtained from FedAvg, FedASAM, and FedSoL in Figure \ref{fig:loss_landscape}.
+It has been suggested that models at flatter minima more easily preserve previous knowledge after adapting to new distributions\,\citep{fs_dgpm, lipschitz_continual, cpr, dfgp}.
+In \autoref{fig:loss_landscape}, we visualize the loss landscapes\,\citep{visualizing_loss_landscape} of global models obtained from FedAvg, FedASAM, and FedSOL.
 In these plots, each axis corresponds to one of the two dominant eigenvectors (top-1 and top-2) of the Hessian matrix, representing the directions of the most significant shifts in the loss landscape.
-Along with each landscape, we provide the value of the dominant eigenvalue (${\lambda}_1$) and its ratio to the fifth largest eigenvalue (${\lambda}_1 / {\lambda}_5$), following the criteria used in \citep{sam, ssam}.
-Here, FedSoL's smaller ratio indicates that the variations in loss are more evenly distributed across various directions.
-Both the landscape visualization and Hessian eigenvalues underscore the efficacy of FedSoL in smoothing the loss landscape.
+Along with each landscape, we include the value of the dominant eigenvalue (${\lambda}_1$) and its ratio to the fifth-largest eigenvalue (${\lambda}_1 / {\lambda}_5$), following the criteria used in \citep{sam, ssam}.
+The smaller ratio observed in FedSOL indicates that variations in the loss are more evenly distributed across different directions.
+These results demonstrate FedSOL's effectiveness in smoothing the loss landscape.